-In the last two decades the household credit buildup in the US has been accompanied by rising insolvencies.
-It is natural to ask whether this correlation is specific to the US recent experience or applies to other countries and periods as well.
+In the last two decades the household credit buildup in the U.S. has been accompanied by rising insolvencies.
+It is natural to ask whether this correlation is specific to the U.S. recent experience or applies to other countries and periods as well.
 In other words, are highly indebted households more "financially fragile", that is, more likely to default, especially when hit by adverse shocks, such as unemployment or interest rates increases?
 And, if so, does their financial fragility vary across countries, as a function of institutional variables such as bankruptcy law provisions or judicial efficiency?

 In this paper, we try to get a handle on these issues by drawing on a variety of data and sources.
 First, we rely on cross-country data to study the international determinants of household credit.
 Second, we merge panel data on household arrears for 11 European countries with macroeconomic data on lending to households, interest rates, cyclical indicators and institutional variables.
-Finally, we turn to the analysis of longer time series for individual countries, to inquire whether the correlation between lending and defaults observed in the US is also present elsewhere, and how institutional changes affect household insolvencies.
+Finally, we turn to the analysis of longer time series for individual countries, to inquire whether the correlation between lending and defaults observed in the U.S. is also present elsewhere, and how institutional changes affect household insolvencies.

 On the whole, the evidence suggests that insolvencies tend to be associated with greater households' indebtedness, supporting the financial fragility hypothesis.
 The panel data on insolvencies show that European countries that experienced relatively fast debt growth also featured larger increases in insolvency rates.
-This is confirmed by time series data for the US and the UK.
+This is confirmed by time series evidence for the U.S. and the U.K.

 We also find that institutions are powerful determinants of households' debt and defaults.
 Cross-country regressions show that the size of the household credit market is associated with better judicial enforcement and information sharing arrangements, while panel regressions suggest that institutional arrangements affect the sensitivity of insolvencies to household debt, as well as their sensitivity to economic shocks.
-Finally, our time series data for the US and Germany indicate that pro-debtor reforms are followed by increases in insolvency rates, while the opposite applies to pro-creditor reforms.
+Finally, our time series data for the U.S. and Germany indicate that pro-debtor reforms are followed by increases in insolvency rates, while the opposite applies to pro-creditor reforms.

 The paper proceeds as follows.
 Section 2 reviews the main factors that affect household debt and insolvencies, and shape their relationship.
-Sections 3, 4 and 5 present, respectively, the international cross-country analysis, the European panel data estimates and time series evidence for Germany, the UK, and the US.
-Section 6 summarizes the main findings.
+Sections 3, 4 and 5 present, respectively, the international cross-country analysis, the European panel data estimates and the time series analysis for Germany, the U.K. and the U.S. Section 6 summarizes the main findings.

-2 Determinants of Household Debt and Insolvency
+2. Determinants of Household Debt and Insolvency

 In this section we provide a brief overview of the main factors that may affect the indebtedness of households and their default rates: (i) institutional features that shape the market's contracting environment, such as judicial enforcement and information sharing arrangements among lenders; (ii) demand-side factors, such as the age structure of the population and the degree of income inequality; and (iii) supply-side factors, such as the competitive structure of the credit market.
-The role played by these factors has been highlighted in previous research on the international differences in household debt (Jappelli and Pagano, 1989; and various essays in Bertola, Disney and Grant, 2006) and saving patterns (Banks, Blundell and Smith, 2003; Hurd and Kapteyn, 2003; and Börsch-Supan and Lusardi, 2003).
+The role played by these factors has been highlighted in previous research on the international differences in household debt (Jappelli and Pagano, 1989, and various essays in Bertola, Disney and Grant, 2006) and saving patterns (Banks, Blundell and Smith, 2003; Hurd and Kapteyn, 2003; and Börsch-Supan and Lusardi, 2003).

-2.1 Institutional Factors
+2.1.
+Institutional Factors